 If you’re not happy with the iTunes’ device management function, then WinX MediaTrans is one of the good alternatives available.
 The software promises a faster, more intuitive and more convenient way to manage music, podcasts, ebooks, videos, and photos on iOS devices.

 Since WinX MediaTrans only focuses on syncing media files between your computer and iOS devices, it vacuums up all the extraneous fluff to create a lean and clear interface.
-From the main window, you’ll find separate intuitive options to get you need done without any hassles.
+From the main window, you’ll find separate intuitive options to get it done without any hassles.

 Transferring music, videos, ringtones, books… to your iPhone or iPad is straightforward and simple.
 Just select the option according to your task, then drag & drop files onto the window, and hit “Sync”.
 It’s like copying files between two folders on your computer.

 Winx MediaTrans’s Music Manager lets you organizing iPhone music files and playlists painlessly.
 You can create, modify, delete or rebuild the entire playlist.
 It also automatically converts imported music to MP3 or ACC format.

 iTunes won’t let you copy your iPhone’s music to PC, but not in the case of Winx MediaTrans.
 The application let you control music from iDevice to PC or on reverse, transfer files freely.
 You can also make ringtones directly from the songs listed on your device with a click.